solliancenet/microsoft-postgresql-developer-guide/04_01_AI/03_Exploring_LLMS.md

 ### Large Languange Models (LLMs)

-Large Language Models (LLMs) can categorized based on their architecture, training data, and use case.
+A Large Language Model (LLM) is a type of AI model trained on massive amounts of text data to understand and generate human-like language.
+LLMs are typically based on deep learning architectures, such as Transformers, and they're known for their ability to perform a wide range of natural language understanding and generation tasks.
+LLMs can be categorized based on their architecture, training data, and use case.
 Understanding how a model was built help in selecting the right model for the target scenario.
 It will also help with understanding how to test, iterate, and improve the model performance.

+Key characteristics and capabilities of Large Language Models include:

+- Scale: immense scale in terms of the number of parameters used in LLM architecture are characteristic for them.
+Models like GPT-3 (Generative Pretrained Transformer 3) contain hundreds of millions to trillions of parameters, which allow them to capture complex patterns in language.
+- Pretraining: LLMs undergo pretraining on a large corpus of text data from the internet, which enables them to learn grammar, syntax, semantics, and a broad range of knowledge about language and the world.
+- Fine-tuning: After pretraining, LLMs can be fine-tuned on specific tasks or domains with smaller, task-specific datasets.
+This fine-tuning process allows them to adapt to more specialized tasks, such as text classification, translation, summarization, and question-answering.

 Your choice of model comes down to three major areas: